-· Employee welfare
+• Employee welfare

 We recognise that our employees are the driving force behind our growth and operational success.

-We have a recreation club where activities such as sports and festivities celebrations are organized for employees and management staff to participate and interact.
+We have a recreation club where activities such as sports and festivities celebrations are organised for employees and management staff to participate and interact.
 By celebrating the various festivals among our employees, we have embraced diversities to promote understanding of each other's culture and thereby creating harmony, peace and joy in our organisation.
+However, all the celebrations had been put on hold in year 2020 in order to comply with the standard operation procedures of the Movement Control Order.

-• Employee welfare (cont'd)
+Employee welfare (cont'd)

-The following events were organised for our employees in the financial year 2019:
+The following events were organised for our employees in the financial year 2020: